anonzerg/random_walk/README.md

 ```

 > [!NOTE]
-> this is a simple try to understand random walk and not a complete program.
+> this is a simple try to use with SDL2 and GSL in a program and not a complete program.